Imperial Roses Herbal Tea Shandong (25g)Product Code 1303000200

 Enchanting aroma and lingering fragrant aftertaste.
 Caffeine free.

-Imperial Roses is Herbs tea.
+Imperial Roses is Herbal tea.
 Product origin from Shandong, China.
 This product net weight is 25g.

 The violet-red petals, accentuating the bright yellow hue of the stamens, slowly unfurl in the water and open up to become a full bloom.
 The romantic sight ushers in sheer delight in is enjoyment.
 The smooth infusion gives a rounded mouthfeel and strong aroma.
 A hint of sweetness is transmitted and spread from the tip of the tongue to release a satisfying sense of happiness and wellbeing.